barryclark/jekyll-now/_posts/2018-6-25-blockchainlab_with_codecetnric.md

 The video recordings of these talks are on the [HaufeDev YouTube channel](https://www.youtube.com/channel/UCLyuIumQe2DjYIuwnvCo4uA).

 ## Blockchain – What is it to us?
-For the purpose of developing ideas for the blockchain, we decided to break down the definition of Blockchain into three major parts –
+For the purpose of developing ideas for the Blockchain, we decided to break down the definition of Blockchain into three major parts –

 - [Distributed ledger](https://www.investopedia.com/terms/d/distributed-ledgers.asp)
 - [Immutable transactions or blocks](https://www.investopedia.com/terms/b/block-bitcoin-block.asp)